microsoft/ts-parsec/doc/parsec/opt_sc.md

 But now we test `{DoSomething();`}, the input becomes ambiguous, because `DoSomething();` could also be two statement: `DoSomething()` and `;`.

 By having `opt_sc(str(';'))` instead of `opt(str(';')))`, the semicolon will be consumed when `EXPRESSION` succeeds, so the input could not be ambiguous.

+If we use `opt` here, it returns 2 results, so that `DoSomething();` could have the whole text consumed, and have only `DoSomething()`consumed at the same time.
+This makes the input be ambiguous.